rippleFCL/blog.ripplefcl.com/content/post/picom_math/index.md

 )
 ```

-Now i would show you a video of the result of this, however i cannot be bothered so i shall explain instead. so this function is constant time no matter how small the move or tiny the window geometry changes it will always take how ever long you tell it.
+Now I would show you a video of the result of this, however I cannot be bothered so I shall explain instead.
+This function is constant time no matter how small the move or tiny the window geometry changes it will always take however long you tell it.

-this sounds fine and it is for moving window positions on screen. but it absoulty breaks resizing windows. as you drag a window it triggers this animation many times a second and of course it take x amount of seconds to finish that animation of the tiny move. this leads to resizing lagging heavily behind where your mouse is, it just looks horrible and feels mushy.
+This sounds fine, and it is for moving window positions on screen, but it absoulty breaks resizing windows.
+As you drag a window it triggers this animation many times a second and of course it takes x amount of seconds to finish that animation of the tiny move.
+This leads to resizing lagging heavily behind where your mouse is, it just looks horrible and feels mushy.

 What we need is a time funtion that scales relative to how big the move is.

 ## The code

-so as a precursor to the math we need some code. i was going to use the `geometry-change` preset, but it annoys me.
+So as a precursor to the math we need some code.
+I was going to use the `geometry-change` preset, but it annoys me.
 It takes a screenshot
-and shows that the window scales. it leads to some very odd results. from what i gather this is needed as the animations get applyed after the window scales/moves so if a window moves from big to small it will, shrink, scale then move. the issue is, the 'solution' is just the original problem just in the opposite direction, so id rather skip this.
+and shows that the window scales.
+It leads to some very odd results.
+From what I gather this is needed as the animations get applied after the window scales/moves so if a window moves from big to small it will, shrink, scale then move.
+The issue is, the 'solution' is just the original problem just in the opposite direction, so I'd rather skip this.

-so after digging around the [picom](https://github.com/yshui/picom/) i found the [presets](https://github.com/yshui/picom/blob/next/data/animation_presets.conf) config. the `geometry-change` looks like this:
+So after digging around the [picom](https://github.com/yshui/picom/) I found the [presets](https://github.com/yshui/picom/blob/next/data/animation_presets.conf) config.
+The `geometry-change` looks like this:

 ```text {linenos=inline}
 geometry-change = {